Mary DeTurris Poust

 (See Mary’s Testimonial Page for more reviews.)

-Mary DeTurris Poust is a nationally recognized public speaker, retreat leader, blogger, and author of seven books on Catholicism and spirituality.
+Mary DeTurris Poust is a nationally recognized public speaker, retreat leader, blogger, and author of six books on Catholicism and spirituality.
 She recently returned from leading a pilgrimage to Italy, and has addressed the United States Conference of Catholic Bishops on the subject of social media.
 Whether she is speaking in a university setting, a parish, a women’s conference, retreat or other gathering, Mary will tailor her presentation to the specific needs of your audience.

 Mary, who is Director of Communications for the Roman Catholic Diocese of Albany and has been featured on CNN, is frequently heard on Catholic radio, including multiple appearances on A Conversation with Cardinal Dolan and Busted Halo on The Catholic Channel on SiriusXM.
 She currently is a regular contributor to Morning Air on Relevant Radio, which reaches 36 markets in 18 states across the United States.
 She is the former co-host of Guided by Grace, a television program on Telecare in the New York metropolitan area.

 Book her for your event today by emailing her or calling (518) 331-0850.

 Broken, Beautiful, and Beloved: Learning to See Ourselves Through God’s Eyes